 KSAL Staff - July 12, 2013 1:47 pm

-A structure problem with the roof caused the agency to close over a year ago, on May 31, 2012.
-Since that time, city and county commissioners have been trying to come up with a plan for a permanent facility.
+A structure problem with the roof caused the agency to close the building on May 31, 2012.

 The Salina-Saline County Health Department board held a special meeting early Friday afternoon to discuss the future of the agency.
 The board approved a letter, which will be read at both Salina City and Saline County Commission meetings next week.

 The letter asks both commissions to work together, and to negotiate a new inter-local agreement.
 It also asks that a committee be formed to begin a “rational process” to identify an appropriate and optimal location for the Salina-Saline County Health Department.